-7.1 The CIPFA Code was updated in 2021 and includes the new requirement, mandatory from 01 April 2023, of quarterly reporting of the treasury management prudential indicators.
-The non-treasury prudential indicators are expected to be included in the Council's usual revenue and capital monitoring reports.
-This section will be updated for the report to Cabinet on 07 March 2024.
+- 7.1 The CIPFA Code was updated in 2021 and includes the new requirement, mandatory from 01 April 2023, of quarterly reporting of the treasury management prudential indicators.
+The non-treasury prudential indicators are expected to be included in the Council's usual revenue and capital monitoring reports. - 7.2 An overview of the non-treasury management performance is set out in Section 6 of the report (Capital Programme) with Annex B providing further details of the relevant prudential indicators.